NYPL/firehose-avro-to-json-transformer/README.md

 ## Deployment

-This app is deployed via Travis-CI using terraform.
+This app is deployed via Travis-CI using Terraform.
 Code in `qa` is pushed to AvroToJsonTransformer-qa.
 Code in `production` is pushed to AvroToJsonTransformer-production.

 ## Tests